Social-Emotional Domains: Collaboration and Teamwork

 - How do team members contribute?

-- What was the difference between throwing one stick, four sticks, and the bundle of twelve?
+- What were the differences between throwing one stick, four sticks, and the bundle of twelve?

 - Share a few examples of where you specifically see character being taught in this class or throughout our school.